 What we look for in a tester:

-- People who can be reached by cell phone
+- Able to be reached by cell phone/email

 - People who want to get involved in a worthy cause and make a difference!